New Jersey Statewide Self Advocacy Network (NJSSAN)

 About the NJSSAN

-The regional Councils meet on a monthly basis and are open and free to all individuals with I/DD.
-To see the location and meeting dates of each regional Council, please take a look at our calendar displayed below.
+The regional Councils meet on a monthly basis and are open and free to all individuals with IDD.
+To see the location and meeting dates of each regional Council, please take a look at the pages below.
 The New Jersey Self-Advocacy Project team collaborates with the Council leadership to create an agenda based on what the self-advocates wish to discuss.
-The NJSSAN Council meetings are a chance for advocates to voice their perspective, learn about issues impact their lives and the lives of other people with I/DD, socialize, and to develop strong advocacy skills.
+The NJSSAN Council meetings are a chance for advocates to voice their perspective, learn about issues impact their lives and the lives of other people with IDD, socialize, and to develop strong advocacy skills.

 During the year, self-advocates are invited to attend Healthy Lifestyles workshops, planning and leadership discussions, voting workshops, maintaining healthy relationship activities, workshops about advocating for your employment rights, and many other seminars and training, as requested by agencies and individuals.